lammps/lammps/doc/src/Speed_gpu.rst

 GPU package
 ===========

-The GPU package was developed by Mike Brown while at SNL and ORNL and his collaborators, particularly Trung Nguyen (now at Northwestern).
+The GPU package was developed by Mike Brown while at SNL and ORNL (now at Intel Corp.) and his collaborators, particularly Trung Nguyen (now at Northwestern).
+Support for AMD GPUs via HIP was added by Vsevolod Nikolskiy and coworkers at HSE University.

-It provides GPU versions of many pair styles and for parts of the :doc:`kspace_style pppm <kspace_style>` for long-range Coulombics.
+The GPU package provides GPU versions of many pair styles and for parts of the :doc:`kspace_style pppm <kspace_style>` for long-range Coulombics.
 It has the following general features:

 * It is designed to exploit common GPU hardware configurations where one or more GPUs are coupled to many cores of one or more multi-core CPUs,